 “I am thrilled to be part of this groundbreaking event to highlight the important role that business must play in being a champion for change and finding innovative solutions alongside our youth leaders,” said Vlahakis-Hanks.
 “Working with Harvard sophomore Anushka Bhaskar and the students of the Harvard Environmental Action & Leadership program has been inspirational and fills me with great hope and optimism for the future of our planet.”

 HEALS is a leadership incubator created to inspire a deep cultural shift centered on environmental action.
 The conference seeks to equip the Harvard students and citizen-leaders with the critical understanding that each and every person, no matter their academics, personal background, career goals or interests, has a place in the movement to save our world, from unprecedented environmental crises of mass scale.

-Earth Friendly Products, the maker of ECOS® environmentally friendly laundry detergent and household cleaners, is dedicated to making products that are safer for people, pets and the planet.
+Earth Friendly Products, the maker of ECOS® plant-powered laundry detergent and household cleaners, is dedicated to making products that are safer for people, pets and the planet.
 An industry leader, Earth Friendly Products is the world’s first company to have achieved the sustainability “trifecta” of carbon neutrality, water neutrality, and ZERO Platinum Zero Waste certification.

 ABOUT EARTH FRIENDLY PRODUCTS®